 It begins with establishing local policy.
 Municipalities sometimes feel they have little control over what type of housing is built because they are just responding to what developers propose.
 The reality is, local governments can - and should - take a leadership role in the evolution of their community's housing market, proactively guiding not only where new or redeveloped housing is built, but also the type, quality, and range of affordability.

 How does a municipal government know what kind of housing suits their community?
 By listening to their residents and paying attention to where gaps exist.
-Residents often have needs and preferences that aren't being met in the local market, whether they are looking for affordable, quality rental options, accessible housing to accommodate them as they age, starter homes or the flexibility to adapt to shifting household size and composition.
+Residents often have needs and preferences that aren't being met in the local market, whether they are looking for affordable, quality rental units, first-time ownership options, barrier-free design for graceful aging, or flexibility to accommodate shifting household size or composition.
 Residential structures are among the most longlasting in our communities, and local governments need to respond to emerging needs and trends with equally long-lasting, diverse housing options.